Disability Discrimination Act Advisory Notes

 Example: An online store has a series of pages that are used to select and purchase products.
 All pages in the series from start to finish (checkout) conform in order for any page that is part of the process to conform.

 The Commission’s advice is that all web resources (including web pages and websites) should achieve a minimum of Level AA conformance in order to be consistent with the Aims and Objects of the DDA.
-In addition, some web resources may need to achieve Level AAA conformance, for example, online resources published by education institutions and which are intended for use by all students studying a particular course.
+In addition, some web resources may need to achieve conformance with at least some Level AAA success criteria, for example, health and safety information, national warnings, and online resources published by education institutions and which are intended for use by all students studying a particular course.

 It is also important to note that a technology may not necessarily be categorised as accessibility supported just because it is supported by a particular assistive technology.
 For a technology to be regarded as accessibility supported, it must also be reasonably available to users, taking into account financial and other considerations.

 Technologies and features of technologies may be used to achieve conformance with WCAG 2.0 only if they are used in ways that are accessibility supported.
-Technology features can be used in ways that are not accessibility supported (that is, in ways that do not work with assistive technologies, etc.) as long as they are not relied upon to conform to any success criterion (that is, the same information or functionality is also available in another way that is supported).
+Technology features can be used in ways that are not accessibility supported (that is, in ways that do not work with assistive technologies, etc.) as long as they are not relied upon to deliver information or services (that is, the same information or functionality is also available in another way that is supported).

 The Commission encourages web developers to clearly state which technologies they have relied upon in publishing web content.